sebmandal/sebmandal/README.md

   - Natural Selection
   - Evolution
   - Simulation
-- Any language is learnable, I'm a quick learner, and I'm flexible
+- Any language is learnable.
+I'm a quick learner, and flexible

 🗣 Primary Languages
 ====================